What are Mood Swings in Childhood?

 - Makes your household feel like you are in the eye of a storm: everyone is tiptoeing around your child as to not upset them

-- Shifts in and out of silly moods without warning: your child acts very impulsive, giddy, or silly and then is irritated and sad
+- Shifts in and out of silly moods without warning: your child acts very odd, giddy, or silly and then is irritated and sad

 - Does dangerous things without thinking: your child is impulsive